 With over £30 million funding already awarded to date, the Smart Sustainable Plastic Packaging Challenge programme is supporting projects to drive major changes around plastic packaging reduction, re-use and recycling.
 From major infrastructure demonstrator projects to increase the UK’s recycling capacity through to collaborative research between academia and industry on specific barriers to behaviour change, the programme represents the largest ever UK government investment in sustainable plastics research and innovation.
 Read more about the Challenge and the funded projects in the SSPP 2021 Review.

 RECORDING Tuesday 2nd March: Smart Sustainable Plastic Packaging Funding Launch | 09:30 – 12:30

 UK Research and Innovation’s (UKRI) Smart Sustainable Plastic Packaging (SSPP) Challenge has announced £30 million in funding for 18 groundbreaking collaborative projects that support the achievement of the UK Plastics Pact and have the potential to alter the UK’s relationship with, and management of, plastic packaging.

 Challenge Director Dr Paul Davidson outlines some of the drivers and barriers to developing a more sustainable packaging supply chain in his latest blog and you can watch our interview with Paul below on the work of the SSPP below:

 Dr. Paul Davidson also wrote a blog on Making Plastic Packaging Sustainable, which provides an overview of the role of the SSPP team.
 Read this here.

-SSPP will have its own dedicated conference at Global Research & Innovation in Plastics Sustainability (GRIPS) 2022, taking place 15th – 17th March, which you can find out more about here.
+SSPP had its own dedicated conference at Global Research & Innovation in Plastics Sustainability (GRIPS) 2022, taking place 15th – 17th March, which you can find out more about here.